 By Chevont’e Alexander

-Beyonce’s infamous words of strength, healing encouragement, medicine and empowerment of females is the same message Kia Chalmers, co-founder of Girls Can, wants to teach our young girls and ladies in the Richmond community.
+Beyonce’s infamous words of strength, encouragement, and empowerment of females is the same message Kia Chalmers, co-founder of Girls Can, wants to teach our young girls and ladies in the Richmond community.
 But, these encouraging words and images of strong women are often lost in the media and the images young girls are exposed to today are typically a negative portrayal of Black women.
 In fall 2009, after moving away from the area and then coming back to Richmond with a “fresh set of eyes”, Chalmers was concerned with the state of Richmond youth, and the challenges girls face growing up in the Richmond community.
 As a mother of a daughter, she was concerned about the future of girls and wondered what she could do to make a difference.
 It was important for young Black girls to see a strong representation of women of color.
 After back and forth conversation and growing concerns, Kia Chalmers joined forces with five friends, Jetheda Hernandez, Marilyn Freeman, Keisha Mercer, and Dr. Shaunna Payne Gold, most of them being graduates of Richmond Public Schools, to start a non profit organization focusing on programs to address the various issues with girls.
 As five successful, professional women, raised in Richmond, they felt as if it was their duty to share their knowledge and experiences to help educate the next generation of women.
 In September 2010, Girls Win, Inc. DBA Girls Can was established.

 Girls Can currently serves middle school girls, ages 11 to 14, in Richmond and surrounding areas.
 To participate in the program, each girl completes an essay describing her life, influences, and challenges to give the staff an idea of what programs may be best.
 In 2011, the program served 30 girls (98 % – African-American and 2% – Latino-American).
 Each camper is then matched with a mentor.
 Extra curricular activities, like bowling and attending collegiate games, are scheduled to enhance the relationship between mentors and mentees.
 The program year culminates with a social gathering to highlight the achievements of both the mentors and mentees throughout the year.
 Upon completion of the program, campers become Girls Can Alumni and can participate in the program as peer facilitators, peer mentors and assist with special events.